Hendrik Seyffardt: Vrijwilligers Legioen Nederland

 Leader Anton Mussert giving a speech to NSB volunteers in The Hague, October 1941.
 To the rear are Rijkscommissaris Arthur Seyss-Inquart, general Hendrik Seyffardt, SS Obergruppenführer Hanns Albin Rauter and Sicherheitsdienst-commander Wilhelm Harster.

-On 28 June 1941, Arnold Meijer of the fascist Black Front made a proposal in Nederlandsch Dagblad, pleading for a joint establishment of a separate Dutch Legion that would take part in the fight against "the Russian Bolshevism”.
+On 28 June 1941, Arnold Meijer of the fascist Black Front made a proposal in Nederlandsch Dagblad, pleading for a joint establishment of a separate Dutch Legion that would take part in the fight against "Russian Bolshevism”.
 After internal opposition within the Dutch leadership, on 5 July 1941 Adolf Hitler officially approved the establishment of a Dutch volunteer SS group, and after being approached unofficially Seyffardt was officially appointed head of the Legion on 8 July by Reichskommissar Arthur Seyss-Inquart.

 However, it must have been clear to the 69-year-old general from the start that he was but a figurehead, only in charge of the regional headquarters of the Volunteer Legion Netherlands, as the formation was named.
 This was solely responsible for enlisting recruits and for social assistance to the Legion soldiers and their families.
 R. Kleijn was appointed chief of staff to Seyffardt.
 The second unit formed was the 23rd SS Volunteer Panzer Grenadier Division Nederland in February 1941.
 After training in Hamburg and East Prussia, in November 1941 it was ordered to the Eastern Front near Leningrad, under the overall command of Army Group North.
-The division served alongside their Nazi allies, but suffered heavy losses.
+The division served alongside its Nazi German allies, suffering heavy losses.
 However, Seyffardt's input and contribution was systematically ignored by the German SS authorities.
 After rejoining the NSB, in March 1942 he submitted his resignation to Seyss-Inquart and SS Obergruppenführer Hanns Albin Rauter, but was persuaded to stay.